-Last summer, the news shocked dog owners across social media: three dogs died after playing in a pond in Wilmington, North Carolina, while another died after a swim in Lake Allatoona, Georgia, and three different dogs died after playing in a lake in Austin.
+In the summer of 2019, the news shocked dog owners across social media: three dogs died after playing in a pond in Wilmington, North Carolina, while another died after a swim in Lake Allatoona, Georgia, and three different dogs died after playing in a lake in Austin.
 What led to the deaths of all seven dogs?
 Likely, liver failure was brought on by ingesting water contaminated with toxic blue-green algae.

 What’s Going on With Dogs and Blue-Green Algae?